FauvidoTechnologies/open-atlas/README.md

 # OAtlas

-`OAtlas` is an OSINT tool with 35+ functions to aid your investigations.
-It is the opensourced version of `Atlas` (hence open-atlas). `oatlas` can perform manual tool calling only which makes it very useful for industry experts who know what they're doing.
+**OAtlas** is an OSINT tool with 35+ functions to aid investigations.
+It is the open-source version of `Atlas` (hence "Open-Atlas"). `OAtlas` is designed for manual tool execution, making it ideal for industry experts who know exactly what they want to do.

-To know more about `atlas` on which this is based, refer to the [atlas](#atlas) section in the end.
+For more information about [Atlas](#atlas), refer to the section at the end.

-Also, if you want to use some APIs and can't figure out a way to get them, contact me at the email below.
-I will get you the keys!
+If you need help obtaining API keys for certain functions, contact me at the email provided below.
+I can provide you with the necessary credentials.

 ## Installation

-Installing `oatlas` is easy.
-Its written purely in python with some rust bindings for binwalk.
-Atlas will install all the necessary **external** dependencies by itself.
+`OAtlas` is written in Python, with some Rust bindings for binwalk.
+The tool will automatically install all required external dependencies.

 > Clone the repo